Applying for a Driver's License

-Each time you apply for a driver's license, learner's permit, CDL, or CDL instruction permit (or on each return visit until your license is issued), you must present documents proving your identification and residency.
+Each time you apply for a driver's license, learner's permit, or CDL (or on each return visit until your license is issued), you must present documents proving your eligibility.

 - If you are age 19 or older, you must show two proofs of identity, one proof of legal presence and one proof of Virginia residency.
-Proof of your social security number (if you have been issued one) is also required; however, proof of your social security number is always required for a CDL or a CDL instruction permit.
+Proof of your social security number (if you have been issued one) is also required; however, proof of your social security number is always required for a CDL or a commercial learner's permit.

 - If you are under 19 years of age, you will be required to show one proof of identity, one proof of legal presence, and one proof of Virginia residency, along with proof of your social security number (if you have been issued one).

 All documents must be originals and will be subject to verification; however, print-outs of online residency documents that are listed on Form DMV 141 are acceptable as proof of residency.
 Temporary documents and photocopies of documents will not be accepted.
 DMV will not accept a document as proof of identity, legal presence, residency or social security number when there is reason to believe it has been altered, fraudulently obtained or is fake, forged, counterfeit, or otherwise non-genuine or illegitimate.